10% off + FREE Gut Heat Pad - code TG10 until Dec. 1

 Coffee and cortisol in the morning

-How do caffeine and cortisol affect the body?
+How caffeine and cortisol influence the body

-Coffee and cortisol weight gain
+Coffee and weight changes

-Coffee and cortisol hair loss
+Coffee and hair wellness

 Does decaf coffee raise cortisol

-How much caffeine increases cortisol?
+How much caffeine affects cortisol

-Does quitting coffee lower cortisol?
+Does quitting coffee lower cortisol

-Our tips and recommendations
+Tips and recommendations

-• Stay hydrated throughout the day
+• Stay well hydrated

 Alegria Elbazis